scrabbletank/farhome-rules/rulesdoc.md

 ___
 ***Poison Resistance.*** The Wendigo has _Resistance_ 1 to poison damage and is immune to Poisons at level 1 or below.

 ***Voice Mimicry.*** This creature can emulate the voice of the creatures its killed or heard in the past 24 hours.
-A successful Insight check against this creatures Charisma save will determine the voice is fake.
+A successful Insight challenge against this creatures Charisma save will determine the voice is fake.

 **Actions**